-Apple’s latest iPhone software, iOS 15, rolls out today.
-Here’s what you should know.
+Apple’s iOS 15 is available for iPhones and iPads.
+Here’s what you need to know.

 There are other, better, Safari features.
 You can organize your open webpages into groups if you kept those tabs open for a particular reason and not just because you forget about them.

-An exciting addition for people on the West Coast: Air quality maps
+An exciting addition for people on the West Coast: Air-quality maps

 The built-in Weather app is finally getting a little less basic.
 There is now a temperature map, and when you click, you can switch it to show air quality around you.
-These maps are a regular part of life in the West during wildfire season, though the air effects have been felt as far as New York and D.C.
-Apple has also added a bunch of nerdy weather details for each location, like wind direction and visibility, and it can notify you if rain is coming.
-The format of the app remains the same and you still can’t add more than its arbitrary limit of locations, but its easier to search for random cities on the go.
+These maps are a regular part of life in the West during wildfire season, though the air effects have been felt as far away as New York and D.C.
+Apple has also added a bunch of nerdy weather details for each location, such as wind direction and visibility, and it can notify you if rain is coming.
+The format of the app remains the same and you still can’t add more than its arbitrary limit of locations, but it’s easier to search for random cities on the go.

 Best feature for when you’re dead: Legacy contacts